codemod-com/docs/docs/vs-code-extension/getting-started-overview.md

 import TabItem from '@theme/TabItem';

 # Getting Started

+Before going through this tutorial, make sure that you have installed [Intutia's VS Code extension](https://marketplace.visualstudio.com/items?itemName=Intuita.intuita-vscode-extension).

+If you don't have the extension installed, you just have to open the extensions menu in VS Code, search for Intuita, then click install.

+---

 There are two steps for easily running Intuita's codemods on your project.
 1. Run Intuita